 Lucy works from photographs as her first point of reference.
 She manipulates them digitally by cropping, blurring areas to bring other details forward and altering colour saturations.
 Surface is important to Lucy and she wants the viewer to enjoy the painted medium as much as she does, so brush marks are often visible and layers of glazes obvious.

-Lucy’s work is regularly exhibited at art fairs and galleries, most recently in a solo show at Panter & Hall in London in 2020.
-Her work was also featured in the solo exhibitions Inside Outside and Views at the Jane Newbery Gallery in London in 2018 and 2019, and the group show In This Moment at The Stratford Gallery in 2018.
-In 2016 she participated in the group shows Roseberys Introducing at Roseberys Auction House, London, and This is Reality at the Espacio Gallery in London.
-Lucy frequently creates paintings for private clients and welcomes new commissions.
-Her work is held in private and corporate collections across the UK and in the US.
+Lucy’s work is regularly exhibited at art fairs and galleries, most recently at Battersea Affordable Art Fair in July 2021, Gala Fine Art’s group exhibition Escape into Colour in London in May 2021 and a solo shows at Panter & Hall in 2021 and 2020.
+She has had two solo exhibitions at the Jane Newbery Gallery in London – Views in 2019 and Inside Outside in 2018 – and was selected for the group show In This Moment at The Stratford Gallery in 2018.
+Lucy frequently creates work for private clients and welcomes new commissions.
+Her paintings are held in private and corporate collections across the UK and in the US.